Best 9 Extended Detection and Response (XDR) Solutions For Enterprise (2026)

 Microsoft Defender XDR Logo

 An industry giant in the tech space, Microsoft offers a powerful cloud-based XDR solution that combines many of the core offerings from its security portfolio to form a holistic threat detection and response service.
-Microsoft 365 Defender is designed to automatically collect telemetry across an organization’s Microsoft 365 environment (including endpoints, applications, email, and identities), leveraging artificial intelligence to automate alert correlation, analysis, and remediation.
+Microsoft Defender XDR is designed to automatically collect telemetry across an organization’s Microsoft 365 environment (including endpoints, applications, email, and identities), leveraging artificial intelligence to automate alert correlation, analysis, and remediation.

 Customers appreciate the centralized incident view and continuous feature improvements.
 Users praise the user-friendly dashboard and advanced alert correlation capabilities, as well as its value when included within existing Microsoft licenses.
 Some users find the interface hard to navigate, and customers report that customer support quality can be poor.
 Non-Microsoft telemetry sources receive less integration depth, and customers note that the full XDR value requires Microsoft 365 E5 licensing, which increases total cost for organizations on lower tiers.